-Craft Advisory Committees for Vocational-Technical Education (CTE)
+Workforce Development Advisory Committees for Career and Technical Education (CTE)

-WHEREAS, the beneficial role and function of Vocational Advisory Committees is nationally recognized as a means of ensuring quality in Vocational Education; and
+WHEREAS, the beneficial role and function of Workforce Development Advisory Committees is nationally recognized as a means of ensuring quality in Career and Technical Education (CTE); and

-WHEREAS, the vocational education programs of Guam Community College will benefit from the advisory assistance of such committees.
+WHEREAS, the CTE programs of Guam Community College will benefit from the advisory assistance of such committees.

-NOW, THEREFORE, BE IT RESOLVED, that there shall be established one functioning Craft Advisory Committee for each vocational, education program of the College.
+NOW, THEREFORE, BE IT RESOLVED, that there shall be established one functioning Workforce Development Advisory Committee for each CTE program of the College.

-BE IT FURTHER RESOLVED, that the President of the Guam Community College shall have the authority for appointing members to the various craft advisory committees upon recommendation by the department in each vocational area.
+BE IT FURTHER RESOLVED, that the Board of Trustees of the Guam Community College shall have the authority (Public Law 14-77, as amended by Public Law 31-099:4 in 2011) for appointing members to the various workforce advisory committees upon recommendation by the department in each Career and Technical Education (CTE) area.